mbrevda/react-image/README.md

 ```
 If the image cannot be loaded, **`src` will be set to `src=""` or totally removed**, preventing a "broken" image from showing.

-### Multiple fallback images are supported:
+### Multiple fallback images:
-This will attempt to load the first image.
-If that won't load, it will attempt to load the second.
+When `src` is specified as an array, `react-img-multi` will attempt to load all the images specified in the array, starting at the first and continuing until an image has been successfully loaded.

 ```js
 const myComponent = () =>
   <Img src={[